n3tsploit/Song-Finder/README.md

- -[ ] Find a wa to change audio to mono
+ - [x] Find a wa to change audio to mono
--[ ] Find a way to change audio to raw
+ - [x] Find a way to change audio to raw
+ - [ ] Change from video to audio